binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

   - concept
 description: Deriv API calls Anatomy
 ---

-## API Call Types

-We provide two types of API calls, `Subscription` and `Send Once` ( Fire and Forget )
+## Subscribe and Send

+Every API call has the send functionality and several API calls provide the subscribe functionality.

-### Subscription
+### Subscribe

-Some API calls provide `subscription` ability, which means when you subscribe to them every time that particular event happens for example [Tick History](https://api.deriv.com/api-explorer#ticks_history), these API calls have an `optional` `subscription` field, which if you pass `1` to them, the subscription starts. most of the time data provided by this type of calls will be considered as data source for other calls or features.
+Several API calls provide `subscribe` functionality, which means when you subscribe to them every time that particular event happens for example [Tick History](https://api.deriv.com/api-explorer#ticks_history), you'll get the updated values and data, these API calls have an `optional` `subscribe` field, and if you pass `1` to them, the subscription will start and they'll continue to send the requested data until you call the `forget` API call with API call name for example [Tick History](https://api.deriv.com/api-explorer#ticks_history). usually data provided by this type of calls will be considered as data source for other API calls or features.

-### Send Once
+### Send

-`Send Once` API calls are just for getting some data as the name says for once. so if you want to get the updated data you have to send the API call again and get the updated data, most of the time API calls of this type will be used based on other other calls responses or even UI event events such as `Click`, `Scroll`, etc.
+When you call an API call with `send` functionality, server will only send back the requested data one time. so if you want to get the updated data you have to send the API call again, usually this method will be used based on other other calls responses or even UI events such as `Click`, `Scroll`, etc.

-In order to make it easier for you to handle the `request` and `response` flow of your websocket connection, every deriv websocket API calls has a general structure. you can use them for caching, validation, request and response synchronization, etc.

 ## Request Data Anatomy

-Request data anatomy means the `data` you send to the `websocket_connection.send` function, it doesn't matter if it's a `subscription` or a just `send once` request.

-### Identifier Field
+In order to make it easier for you to handle the `request` and `response` flow of your websocket connection, every deriv websocket API calls has a general structure. you can use it for caching, validation, request and response synchronization, etc.

+### API Call Method Name

-Every `request` has an `Identifier` field which is `unique` which gets usually a `number` or `1` as value.
+Every `request` has a `method name` field which gets usually a `number` or `1` as value.

 :::caution
-Identifier field is always required.
+API Call Method Name is always required. this field determines the data you get from server.
 :::

 ### Required Fields